 Finally, we offer whole or fractional notes that allow you to invest in all or a portion of a single real estate-secured loan.
 You might be more familiar with this as “trust deed investing”.
 They typically deliver between 7% and 9%, although the amount varies based on LTV, as well as loan positioning.

-Yet another critical consideration when choosing a lending partner is the firm’s lending mitigation plan.
-All investments come with risk.
+Yet another critical consideration when choosing a real estate debt lending partner is the firm’s lending mitigation plan.
+All real estate debt investments come with risk.
 However, the lending platform should have a strategy in place to help reduce your exposure.
 At Pacific Private Money Inc., we follow a six-step risk mitigation plan that focuses on the following:

 - Assessing the value